Learn What Coal Is, How It's Formed and Where It's Found

-From Lignite to Anthracite, and from power generation to domestic use, the different types of coal depends on the organic maturity of plant remains.
-This maturity obviously happens during the geologic ages and produced different types of coal that offer different characteristics (color, hardness, oxygen, hydrogen and sulfur balance).
-These different types of coal are consequently used for different purposes.
+From lignite to anthracite — and from power generation to domestic use — the different types of coal depend on the organic maturity of plant remains.
+This maturity occurred during the geologic ages and produced different types of coal that offer different characteristics such as color, hardness, oxygen, hydrogen and sulfur balance.
+These varieties of coal are consequently used for different purposes.

-- This means 119 years, at current rates of production (proven oil and gas reserves are equivalent to around 46 and 63 years at current production levels)
+- At current rates of production, coal reserves would last for about 150 years.
+In contrast, proven oil and gas reserves are equivalent to around 50 and 52 years at current production levels.

 How can coal reserves be extended?

 - Exploitation of presently inaccessible — for technical and/or safety reasons — but identified resources, thanks to technological progress.